You are looking at the documentation of a prior release. To read the documentation of the latest release, please

 This tutorial will show you how to restore a Stash backup.
 At first, backup a kubernetes workload volume by following the steps here.

-and volume where the backup will be restored.
-Here, is a sample Recovery
+To restore a backup, you need to create a Recovery CRD by specifying Repository, path and volume where the backup will be restored.
+Here, is a sample Recovery to recover the latest snapshot.

 $ kubectl apply -f ./docs/examples/tutorial/recovery.yaml